ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 - **--zone**: Availability zone for the GRE tunnel.
 Example: 'us-south-1'

-- **--base-connection-id**: ID of the classic network connection that will be the underlay for the GRE tunnel.

 - **--local-gateway-ip**: Local gateway IP address for the GRE tunnel connection.

 - **--local-tunnel-ip**: Local tunnel IP address for the GRE tunnel connection.

 - **--remote-gateway-ip**: Remote gateway IP address for the GRE tunnel connection.

-- **--local-tunnel-ip**: Remote tunnel IP address for the GRE tunnel connection.
+- **--remote-tunnel-ip**: Remote tunnel IP address for the GRE tunnel connection.

+- **--base-connection-id**: Optional: ID of the classic network connection that will be the underlay for the GRE tunnel.

+- **--base-network-type**: Optional: Network type of the base connection (classic).
+Use only with the `unbound_gre_tunnel` network type.

+- **--network-type**: Optional: Network type of the GRE connection. values are `gre_tunnel` or `unbound_gre_tunnel`.
+The default value is `gre_tunnel`.

+- **--network-account-id**: Optional: ID of account to connect to a classic connection.
+Use only with `classic` type when the account of the connection is different than gateway's account.

 - **--remote-bgp-asn**: Optional: If the remote BGP ASN is not specified, one is generated.